dictybase-archive/Computers/README.md

 <a name="macpro"/>
 ## Mayor problems with Mac OS X 10.9 (Mavericks)

-- 10/14/2014: The File System Check fails and the operating system must be reinstalled in a brand new laptop (6 months old).
+10/14/2014: The File System Check fails and the operating system must be reinstalled in a brand new laptop (6 months old).
 The recommendation at the Apple Store is to uncheck automatic updates for the operating system (System Preferences > Apple Store > uncheck automatic updates).

+These are the steps to follow after a recovery from Time Machine.

+   * As recommended in the Apple Store, before even creating any user, the migration from the Time Machine disk is the first thing to do.
+The procedure followed here is different, and they first create your user name.
+The problem was that when running the "migration assistant", it detects that the user name already exists and duplicates the home folder, i.e., if `someuser` already exists, time machine creates `someuser 1`.
+So be extremely careful

+   * Google Drive does not recognize the old folder and ask you to resync it to a new location.
+   * Github: I prefer to clone everything again from github to avoid possible conflicts.
+   * Applications:
+      The applications that are gone after getting back the system are: node (and npm), rbenv
+      * __Re installations__:
+        * Update brew
+        * rm -rf .rbenv/;

 <a name="macpro">
 # Installations